netobserv/documents/cncf/CNCF project - General Technical Review.md

 Optionally, the eBPF agents can integrate with [bpfman](https://bpfman.io/).
 By doing so, the highly privileged operations, such as loading bpf programs in the kernel, are delegated to bpfman.
 It allows to run the eBPF agent unprivileged.

 In OpenShift / OKD, the web console comes as a plugin for the product console, ensuring a smooth integration.
-There could be a similar vendor-neutral integration, such as with Headlamp.
+A possible future improvement is to build a similar vendor-neutral integration, such as with Headlamp.

 ### Design

 **Explain the design principles and best practices the project is following.**

-The project design principles and best practices are globally common to many Red Hat products.
 The development philosophy is "upstream first", meaning that there is no hidden code/feature that only downstream users would get.
-In fact, there is even no specific repository for downstream.

-All contributions happen on our GitHub repositories, which are public, go through code reviewing, automated testing, and generally manual testing.
+All contributions go to the upstream repository.
+They go through code reviewing, automated testing, and generally manual testing.
 A special attention is given to performance: regressions are tracked with several tools, based on kube-burner.

 We expect a reasonably high code quality standard, without being too picky on style matters.
 The goal is not to discourage new contributors.